 - the opportunity to apply for financial assistance from Oxford’s Student Support Bursary if you have a funding shortfall once on course

 Further details about these additional areas of support are available on the Oxford bursaries and scholarships page.

-As a Crankstart Scholar you will have access to careers mentors and have exclusive internship opportunities offered by the Careers Service.
+As a Crankstart Scholar, you will have access to careers mentors and have exclusive internship opportunities offered by the Careers Service.
 You will be supported throughout your course in developing your career ambitions and preparing for the world of work or further study after your undergraduate degree at Oxford.
-As a Crankstart Scholar you can apply for a bursary of up to £2,500 to support internships you choose to undertake during your course.
+As a Crankstart Scholar, you can apply for a bursary of up to £3,200 to support internships you choose to undertake during your course.
 Although completing an internship is not a compulsory part of the scholarship, it is a great opportunity to develop your employability skills and gain valuable workplace experience during your studies.

-Each year all Crankstart Scholars are asked to complete 25 hours of volunteering work, for example by taking part in activities to encourage students to apply to Oxford, or by supporting the local community.
+Each year all Crankstart Scholars are encouraged to complete 25 hours of volunteering work, for example by taking part in activities to encourage students to apply to Oxford, or by supporting the local community.
 You can get involved with outreach events through the University and colleges, and Oxford Hub can also provide advice on community volunteering projects both in Oxford and in your local area.